18F/open-source-program/pages/maintainer_guidelines.md

 18f differs as an organization.
 Very much of the code is open source, so should be consumable and easy to use by the open source community.
 The code should therefore be easy to understand as well as easy to use and develop.
 The code is also meant to be very public.
 This means everything published on github is essentially making a public statement.
 All projects should take care to maintain a good public image that will reflect on 18f.

-The organization also works on my different projects at the same time, meaning there are many different codebases.
+The organization also works on many different projects at the same time, meaning there are many different codebases.
 This requires an adherence to technical rules, defined by style guides.
 The style guides themselves should be broad to accommodate the many different projects.
 Projects and tools should be made general, so all of 18f can share code, reducing the cost and time of all programming projects.

 There is a big difference between "throwing source code over the wall", and making a project that is amenable to contributions.